 Brown cheese made from whey, milk and cream, boiled until the sugars caramelise.
 Sliced thin with a cheese plane onto crispbread, waffles or a sourdough loaf.

-Brunost dates to 1863 when dairymaid Anne Hov first added cream to the whey in Gudbrandsdalen; it has been Norway's most iconic food export ever since.
+Brunost dates to 1863 when dairymaid Anne Hov first added cream to the whey in the Solbråsetra dairy in Gudbrandsdalen; it has been Norway's most definitive food export ever since.
+The caramelised brown cheese was patented as Gudbrandsdalsost by TINE in 1866 and became a Norwegian breakfast and lunch fixture.
+Oslo's Hagen Konditori, the Mathallen brown cheese counter and Solberg & Hansen sell the canonical version sliced thin onto crispbread or sourdough.

 3 editor picks for Brunost in Oslo, ranked by editorial score.
 All Oslo signature dishes · Brunost across every city.